baggins183/MyEmu/README.txt

 Some things that get patched:
--Add ELF section headers that the linux dynamic linker needs to see -patch obfuscated symbols (hashed by Sony) to known names, remake symbol table/string table -remove .init, .fini sections
+-Add ELF section headers that the linux dynamic linker needs to see -patch obfuscated symbols (hashed by Sony) to known names, remake symbol table/string table -remember where .init, .fini routines are
--lots of other stuff I forgot/need to go back to
+-lots of other stuff I forgot/need to revisit

 TODO

 We remove .init, fini sections from the ELF (which contain initializers, constructors/destructors for global variables, etc).
 Normally the dynamic linker calls into the .init section when it loads an executable or dynamic library.
-That causes problems with our patched .so files, we need syscall interception to be off while inside the dynamic linker, but on inside ps4 code in .init or .fini code.
+That causes problems with our patched .so files, we need syscall interception to be off while inside the dynamic linker (dlopen), but turned on inside ps4 code in .init or .fini code.
 So we remove the dynamic tags/section headers for .init, .fini sections, so the dynamic linker doesn't try to do them, and manually call into the .init entry points after dlopen loading the patched elf's with dlopen().